-Stern Dean’s List is intended to recognize academic achievement by students who are enrolled in Stern’s full-time MBA program or Stern’s Langone MBA program.
-Effective Fall 2014, NYU Stern will recognize academic distinction at (up to) four points in a student’s full-time or Langone MBA career.
+Stern Dean's List is intended to recognize academic achievement by students who are enrolled in Stern's Full-time MBA program or Stern's Langone Part-time MBA program.
+NYU Stern will recognize academic distinction at (up to) four points in a student's Full-time or Langone Part-time MBA program.

-For full-time and Langone MBA students, the designation of Dean’s List is based on grades earned within the evaluation period and does not include grades received prior to that period.
+The designation of Dean's List is based on grades earned within the evaluation period and does not include grades received prior to that period.
 The grade point average for courses taken during the evaluation period must be at least 3.7000 (NYU Stern does not round up).
-A student who has any outstanding grade(s) of incomplete at the time semester GPAs are computed will not be eligible for Dean’s List designation for that semester.
+A student who has any outstanding grade(s) of incomplete at the time evaluation-period GPAs are computed will not be eligible for Dean's List designation for that evaluation period.

 There are some types of MBA students who will be eligible for fewer than four.
 Please see the section below "Additional Information."

-“Semester” (or “term”) refers to a course enrollment period.
-Fall semester includes Fall-enrollment courses such as January DBi courses that extend into January or early February.
-Spring semester includes Spring enrollment courses such as May DBi courses that extend into late May or early June.
-Summer semester includes the Summer I module, the Summer II module, and the late summer intensive period.
+- "Semester" (or "term") refers to a course enrollment period.
+The Fall semester includes all Fall-enrollment courses, including January DBi courses that extend into January or early February.
+The Spring semester includes all Spring enrollment courses, including May DBi courses that extend into late May or early June.
+The Summer semester includes the Summer I session, the Summer II session, and the late summer intensive period.

-Generally, a full-time dual degree student will be eligible for Stern Dean’s List designation up to three times, at the end of each semester when in residence at the Stern School.
+- Generally, a full-time dual degree student will be eligible for Stern Dean's List designation up to three times, at the end of each semester when in residence at Stern.

-A student who earns credits by taking one or more courses through the Visiting Students – Outgoing program will not be eligible for Stern Dean’s List for a semester (or program quarter, e.g., the final quarter before graduation) in which they are enrolled in these non-NYU courses.
+- A student who earns credits by taking one or more courses through the Outgoing Visiting Students program will not be eligible for Stern Dean's List for the semester (or program quarter, e.g., the final quarter before graduation) in which they are enrolled in these non-NYU courses.

-Beta Gamma Sigma: The highest national honor a graduate management student can achieve is to be inducted into Beta Gamma Sigma, the national honor society for business students.
-Full-Time and Langone MBA students in the top 20 percent of their graduating class, as well as Ph.D. graduates, are eligible for induction.
+The highest national honor a graduate management student can receive is to be inducted into Beta Gamma Sigma, the national honor society for business students.
+Full-time and Langone Part-time MBA students in the top 20 percent of their graduating class, as well as Ph.D. graduates, are eligible for induction.
 Students will be informed by the Office of Records and Registration if they are eligible and will receive an official invitation letter from the Vice Dean of MBA programs.